 cité par Benrabah, M. (2004).
 Language and politics in Algeria.
 Nationalism and Ethnic Politics, 10, 59-78.

 Tamir, Y. (1993).
 Liberal Nationalism.
 Princeton: Princeton University Press.

 Tarnanen, Mirja, Rynkanen (2014), ‘integration training responding to the needs of the migrants in Finland’, paper given at New Speakers in Multilingual Europe, Barcelona, Catalonia.

 “living in a country without knowing the language!
 I think…it is a road that leads to a dead end” (one respondent)

-Conceptual problematization in this paper: simultaneous focus on three settings: migrants prepared to partcipate, achievement of migrants entering working communities, abandoment and marginalization of migrants.
+Conceptual problematization in this paper: simultaneous focus on three settings: migrants prepared to participate, achievement of migrants entering working communities, abandonment and marginalization of migrants.